 Unfortunately, the kitchen, which is usually the most popular place in the house, presents a lot of challenges for people with rosacea.
-When trying to pinpoint potential triggers in the kitchen, think of the environment, as well food and drinks.
-The National Rosacea Society offers these examples:
+When trying to pinpoint potential triggers in the kitchen, think of the environment, as well as food and drinks.
+The National Rosacea Society offers these examples of triggers:

 Other specific foods have found to be triggers.
 These include:

 If you feel unsure about what can lead to a flare-up, you may want to keep a rosacea diary.
 This involves keeping a daily log of the food and beverages that you consumed, as well as the activities that you did.
 This information can help you and your doctor pinpoint triggers.
 The National Rosacea Society's website provides a diary form that you can use.

 Do you have a new recipe that you have been waiting to try?
 Don't let rosacea stop you!
 Get back into the kitchen with these tips:

 The more you learn about your triggers, the more confident you will feel about returning to the kitchen.
 Rosacea doesn't mean you have to end your days of being a creative cook.

 International Rosacea Foundation

 Coping with rosacea.
 National Rosacea Society, Rosacea.org website.
 Available at: http://www.rosacea.org/patients/materials/coping/intro.php.
 Accessed March 29, 2016.